Nickname: Everyone seems to have a different nickname for me, but the most common is Hopey.

 Duties as Team Rider @ Naish: Always be kind, conscientious and represent Naish well.

-KB goals for 2014: Go to more competitions, hopefully podium place in a few and take tons of photographs!
+KB goals: Go to more competitions, hopefully podium place in a few and take tons of photographs!

 What is the last book you read?